‘Fortnite: Battle Royale’ Starts Season 3 With Building Update, 60 FPS On Consoles, And Big Hand Cannon

 Epic Games launched the third season of Fortnite: Battle Royale Thursday with the release of the 3.0 update to the PlayStation 4, Xbox One, and PC.
-Aside from bringing a new Battle Pass with loads of new cosmetic items, the developers have made significant improvements to building in the multiplayer shooter along with adding support for 60 frames per second (fps) across all consoles.
+Aside from bringing a new Battle Pass with loads of new cosmetic items, the developers have made significant improvements to building in the multiplayer shooter along with adding support for 60 frames per second (FPS) across all consoles.

 The Season 3 Battle Pass features a space theme along with a new player skin that closely resembles John Wick.
 The pass can be purchased directly from the in-game store for 950 Vbucks and offers 100 tiers for players to unlocks containing 76 different items from outfits to pickaxes to emotes to gliders and more.